-What are the planning rules around subdividing land?
+What are the planning rules around developing and subdividing land?

-Western Australia allows larger parcels of land to be subdivided into smaller ones.
-Whether or not subdivision is possible is guided by your ability to comply with performance criteria published in a design policy document called the Residential Design Codes ( also known as The R-Codes, being State planning Policy 7.3 volumes 1 and 2.)
+If you can subdivide your residential land or not, and how many lots you can subdivide it into, is guided by your ability to comply with the performance criteria published in a design policy document called the Residential Design Codes (also known as The R-Codes, being State planning Policy 7.3 volumes 1 and 2.)

 Consultation of the R-Codes density coding allowances will allow us to determine the subdivision potential of a block of land anywhere in Western Australia based on its current size and density coding.

 Density coding is a number assigned to the land (ie. R20, R30, R40 etc).
 A land parcels density code can be found out by looking on the Local Government’s scheme map.
 The number means the number of dwellings permissible under that local scheme per hectare (10,000m2).

 For example; R25 would be 25 dwellings per 10,000m2.
 So when you are looking at subdividing land or buying somewhere to subdivide, use this formula as a reasonable guide to work out if you have enough land to create two or more lots.